-8 Consumers Union, CR Poll: Most Consumers Oppose the Comcast/Time Warner Cable Merger, June 19, 2014, http://consumersunion.org/news/cr-poll-most-consumers-oppose-the-comcast-time-warner-cable-merger.
+7 Consumers Union, CR Poll: Most Consumers Oppose the Comcast/Time Warner Cable Merger, June 19, 2014, http://consumersunion.org/news/cr-poll-most-consumers-oppose-the-comcast-time-warner-cable-merger.

-- 74 percent believe consumers would have fewer choices for cable and Internet providers, because smaller companies will not have a fair chance to compete with the combined Comcast/TWC. - Only 16 percent believe the merger would allow Comcast/TWC to operate more efficiently, lower its costs, and lower prices for consumers. - Just one-third believe the merger would enable Comcast/TWC to better develop new innovative products and services for customers. - 61 percent believe the merger would spur other large-scale mergers among TV/Internet companies trying to keep up.9 - 54 percent believe customer satisfaction would get even worse. - 81 percent believed Comcast/TWC's increased market share will enable it to discriminate against its competitors' video programming in favor of its own.
+- Just one-third believe the merger would enable Comcast/TWC to better develop new innovative products and services for customers. - 61 percent believe the merger would spur other large-scale mergers among TV/Internet companies trying to keep up.
+8 - 54 percent believe customer satisfaction would get even worse. - 81 percent believed Comcast/TWC's increased market share will enable it to discriminate against its competitors' video programming in favor of its own.

 For years, both Comcast and TWC have ranked at or near the bottom in terms of customer satisfaction for their telecom bundles, TV service, Internet service, and phone service.
 In Consumer Reports' 2013 Annual Questionnaire of its subscribers, Comcast and TWC ranked tenth and twelfth of the fourteen telecom bundles, and also ranked poorly for cable and Internet service.
-In Consumer Reports' 2012, 11 2011 2011 2010 Annual Questionnaires of its subscribers, TWC and Comcast had similarly low ratings for customer satisfaction for bundled telecom, Internet, and cable services.
+In Consumer Reports' 2012, 10 2011 11 and 2010 12 Annual Questionnaires of its subscribers, TWC and Comcast had similarly low ratings for customer satisfaction for bundled telecom, Internet, and cable services.